kevalpatel2106/kevalpatel2106.github.io/_posts/2016-12-06-create-chat-heads-like-facebook-messenger.md

 Here is the sample of how our final application should look like. ![sample.gif](https://kevalpatel2106.github.io/img/blog/chat-heads/image3.gif)

 Don’t worry if you have any problems while building the project.
-Full source code is also available on [**GitHub**](https://github.com/kevalpatel2106/android-samples/tree/master/Facebook%20Chat%20Heads).
+Full source code is also available on [GitHub](https://github.com/kevalpatel2106/android-samples/tree/master/Facebook%20Chat%20Heads).
 Go ahead, download and run it.
-Still, if you have any queries let me know in comments below or _hit me on _[_Twitter_](https://twitter.com/Kevalonly77)_.
+Still, if you have any queries let me know in comments below or hit me on [Twitter](https://twitter.com/Kevalonly77).